ktrysmt/checkup/README.md

 - make steps about StoreXXX command
 - Use the color in STDOUT for readability

+## Replation (about Selenium-Hub)

-## Run Docker to use selenium-hub easily in your localhost
+Run Docker to use selenium-hub easily in your localhost.

 ```
 docker ps -aq | xargs docker rm # remove trush at first ...